phanumat/Documentation/getting-started/first-smartapp.rst

 With capabilities, we can be assured that even if a new device supporting the Switch capability is added after we've written and published our SmartApp, there's no need to update any code!

-Capabilities are created and maintained by SmartThings.
+Capabilities are created and maintained by PEA HiVE.
 You can view the reference documentation for capabilities in the  :ref:`capabilities_taxonomy`.

 The last thing to note in our ``input`` method call is the ``required: true`` argument.